Learn how to make your product a success with tips from product design experts.

 Use quantitative research to capture insights based on the facts and figures surrounding your market.

-Use all the research you have done to create a persona (or ideal customer) for your idea.
+Use all the research you have done to create a persona (or ideal customer).

 Find out what's already been done.
 Look for inspiration using websites dedicated to sharing ideas, such as Pinterest, Instagram, Tumblr, and Twitter.

-After you’ve come up with an idea and have done some research about how it makes the world (or your life) better, it’s time to let other people know about it.
+After you’ve come up with an idea and have done some research, it’s time to let other people know about it.
 No, I’m not talking about marketing or promotion.
 I’m talking about showing it to your friends and family to ask what they think about your idea.

 It is also a great idea to get advice from other entrepreneurs, and even your potential customers.
 Plenty of successful business people have their own podcasts, YouTube channels, and blogs that you can learn a lot from.

 There’s a lot that goes into creating a product including market research, design, prototyping, and manufacturing.
-But now that you have a strong idea, you’ve managed to get pretty far into the development process.
-The next thing you need is a minimal viable product or MVP.
+But now that you have a strong idea and business plan, you’ve managed to get pretty far into the development process.
+The next thing you need is a prototype.

-A MVP can be made using 3D CAD, 3D printing, fabrication, sheet metal, or fiberglass.
-After an initial prototype or MVP is made, it is best to reflect on the idea and continually make it better.
+Professional prototypes can be made using Computer-Aided-Design, 3D printing, fabrication, sheet metal, or fiberglass.
+After the first working prototype is made, it is best to reflect on the idea and continually make it better.

 Once you get started on a project, it can be hard to stop.
 Many of us have had experiences where we just can’t stop thinking about how to improve our ideas.
 However, it is super important that we do take some time just for us to relax, rest, and recuperate.